viraj-nikam/canvas/readme.md

 Once you have registered your site and have a shortname, replace `YOUR_UNIQUE_SHORTNAME` in `Canvas/resources/views/frontend/blog/partials/disqus.blade.php` with yours.

+#### Changelog

+Detailed changes for each release are documented in the [release notes](https://github.com/austintoddj/Canvas/releases).

 #### License

 Canvas is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).